“Collaborative Thinking” Series: Working better with over-surveyed communities - Connect The Dots

 What would you add to the list?
 We’d love to hear about it!
 And if you’re interested in joining us in future Happy Hours, please let us know!
 We’d be glad to have you.
 Remember that you can always reach out to us through [email protected].

-Sylvia Garcia-Garcia is Connect the Dots’ Project Manager of Community Engagement, based in Philadelphia.
-She is a bicultural multilingual experienced social impact professional, passionate about centering inclusion and sustainability.
+Sylvia Garcia-Garcia is Connect the Dots’ Project Manager of Public Engagement, based in Philadelphia.
+She is a bicultural multilingual experienced social impact professional, passionate about centering representation and sustainability.
 Sylvia holds a Master’s in Strategic Thinking from Tec de Monterrey and has since worked as a consultant and project manager across sectors and countries.
 Her 15-year career in social impact and collective change informs her work while prioritizing knowledge sharing as key when creating social impact.
 She works guided by the idea that the future is created today.